Dates For Babies: When To Introduce And Recipes To Try

 The high vitamin A content in ripe dates enhances your little one’s vision, thus providing healthy eyesight.

-8. Boost immune system
+8. Boost the immune system

 The antioxidants and free radicals present in dates help fight infections, upgrading your baby’s immune system on an everyday basis.